titom73/sonic-l2ls-evpn-containerlab/README.md

 containerlab deploy --reconfigure
 ```

-After the lab is created it is expected that the SONiC router willl take some time to load
+After the lab is created it is expected that the SONiC router willl take some time to load, monitor

 ```bash